 2. Upon reception of the HTTP GET request message from the service consumer, the EES shall check whether the retrieval of the existing Individual Application Traffic Influence Instance is authorized or not:

-2a. if the update is authorized:
+2a. if the retrieval is authorized:

-- upon success, the EES shall respond to the service consumer with an HTTP "200 OK" status code with the response body including the request "Individual Application Traffic Influence Instance";
+- upon success, the EES shall respond to the service consumer with an HTTP "200 OK" status code with the response body including the representation of the requested "Individual Application Traffic Influence Instance" resource.